Purely Inseparable Galois theory I: The Fundamental Theorem: Partition Lie Algebroids

 where $(-)^\ast$ denotes $K$-linear duality.
 In what follows below, will write $(-)^\vee$ for \mbox{$F$-linear duality.} By \Cref{finite} and the fundamental cofibre sequence, $L_{F/B}$ is of finite type.
-We therefore obtain a chain of natural equivalences for any $V\in \Perf_{K, \geq 0}$:
+We therefore obtain a chain of natural equivalences for any $V\in \Perf_{K, \geq 0}$: { } To show that $T_{X} \simeq L_{F/B}^\vee[1]$, it therefore suffices to construct a \mbox{natural equivalence of spaces}